hkhasib/simple_hotel_booking_php/README.md

 # Simple Hotel Booking Script in PHP
-PHP Hotel Booking Script
+PHP Hotel Booking Script!

 It was a very old classroom project for my database course in university.
 I have not published it anywhere.
-After a long time, I realized I should publish it on Github :)
+After a long time, I realized I should publish it on GitHub :)

 <h2>How to Run this Project?</h2>
 It's very simple.
 You will just host it on localhost.
 Then, Visit your project from Web Browser.
 It will ask you to insert database details.
 I assume you already have created your database.
 Just input the database name along with the credentials.